Monday Accident & Lessons Learned: Accidents at Intersections Reduced After Red Light Cameras Removed

 There are at least two lessons that I think you can learn from this article.

 1. People don’t know how to trend infrequently occurring accident statistics.

 In this case, no one on either side of the argument used advanced trending techniques to prove their point.
-Instead, they chose the statistics that best fit their argument and claimed that those stats proved their point.
+Instead, they chose the statistics that best fit their argument and claimed that those statistics proved their point.

-2. Sometimes corrective actions can have unintended consequences.
+2. Sometimes, corrective actions can have unintended consequences.

-Several times in the past we’ve discussed red light cameras as an enforcement tool and the consequences that the tool could have on accident statistics.
+Several times in the past, we’ve discussed red light cameras as an enforcement tool and the consequences that the tool could have on accident statistics.
 Our general opinion is that the cameras would be great for raising revenue but would do little to improve safety.
-For several reasons, rear end collisions were an unintended consequence of red light cameras that tend to increase accident rates at intersections where the devices were installed.
+For several reasons, rear-end collisions were an unintended consequence of red light cameras that tend to increase accident rates at intersections where the devices were installed.
 So all people looking to improve performance should learn that your corrective actions may have other consequences than the ones you intend them to have!